MoGHenry/UAlbany-Enroll-Class-Helper/ReadMe.md

 ## Frontend
+This part is the web user interface for UAlbant students to search courses, plan their schedual, and print the schedual.

+### Run/Compile Environment
+### Install and execute

 ## Middleware
 This part is the middleware of the UAlbany-Enroll-Class-Helper, which handle the comminution between the frontend (user interface webpage) to the database.
 It private two type of Post method to access the course data in database